Cone snail: Harpoon

 Cone snails use a harpoon-like structure called a radula tooth for predation.
 Radula teeth are modified teeth, primarily made of chitin and formed inside the mouth of the snail, in a structure known as the toxoglossan radula.
 Each specialized cone snail tooth is stored in the radula sac, except for the tooth that is in current use.

+Cone snails employ two main hunting strategies: vermivores typically use a 'sting and retract' method, injecting venom directly into the worm.
+They patiently hunt, sting the worm, wait for it to be paralyzed, and then ingest it.
+This is a deliberate, slower process.
+In contrast, piscivores (fish-hunters) often employ a sophisticated 'venom net' strategy, releasing toxins into the surrounding water to instantly paralyze the prey before delivering the harpoon.
+The harpoon is then used to pull the paralyzed fish into the mouth.
+The snail engulfs it and may release further enzymes to liquefy the tissue, which is then consumed as fluid.

 The radula tooth is hollow and barbed, and is attached to the tip of the radula in the radular sac, inside the snail's throat.
 When the snail detects a prey animal nearby, it extends a long flexible tube called a proboscis towards the prey.
 The radula tooth is loaded with venom from the venom bulb and, still attached to the radula, is fired from the proboscis into the prey by a powerful muscular contraction.
 The venom can paralyze smaller fish almost instantly.
 The snail then retracts the radula, drawing the subdued prey into the mouth.
 After the prey has been digested, the cone snail will regurgitate any indigestible material, such as spines and scales, along with the harpoon.
 There is always a radular tooth in the radular sac.
 A tooth may also be used in self-defense when the snail feels threatened.

-The harpoon attack of the species Conus catus has been found to be one of the fastest complete movements recorded in animals, with a maximum speed of 90 km/h (56 mph), an acceleration of 400,000 m/s², and a deceleration of 700,000 m/s².
+The harpoon attack of the species Conus catus has been found to be one of the fastest complete movements recorded in animals, with a maximum speed of 90 km/h (56 mph), an acceleration of 400,000 m/s^{2}, and a deceleration of 700,000 m/s^{2}.
 The speed of other animals such as the peacock mantis shrimp and the trap-jaw ant was measured at the free end of a fixed appendage, while the speed of the harpoon was measured from its base and traveling inside the proboscis.

 The reason for this speed relies in hydrostatic pressure by the fluid inside the proboscis which propels the harpoon inside until it is almost completely out.
 A sphincter acts as a valve to keep fluid in the proximal half and in the distal half a constriction of ephitelial tissue together with a thicker harpoon base helps to build up hydrostatic pressure when the sphincter opens.
 The deceleration may help release the venom from the harpoon.